Business1sg00d/AutomaticNMAP/pymap/README.md

 I made this as a process to learn firewall rule sets mentioned at https://nmap.org/book/determining-firewall-rules.html.

 Works with python3.10.8.
 Using native libraries.
 I think you might have to pip install colorama.

+PS

+subpnmap is just something I use to poke at public facing services on bug bounties/CTFs; saves time as apposed to manually typing out what can be a long nmap command.